Space Quest IV

-Space Quest IV: Roger Wilco and the Time Rippers is a 1991 graphic adventure game by Sierra On-Line.
-It was released on floppy disks on March 4, 1991, and released on CD-ROM in December 1992 with full speech support and featuring Laugh-In announcer Gary Owens as the voice of the narrator.
-It featured 256-color hand painted graphics and a fully mouse-driven interface.
-It was one of the first video games to use motion capture animation.
-It cost over US$1,000,000 to produce and sold more than its three predecessors combined.
-An Atari ST version was announced via Sierra Online's magazine, Sierra News Magazine, but was later canceled.
+Space Quest IV: Roger Wilco and the Time Rippers is a 1991 graphic adventure game by Sierra On-Line, and the fourth entry in the Space Quest series.
+The game was released originally on floppy disks in March 1991, and later released on CD-ROM in December 1992 with full speech support; an Atari ST version was announced via Sierra Online's magazine, Sierra News Magazine, but was later canceled.
+The game sees players assume the role of Roger Wilco, who is thrust into a new adventure across time and space where he must thwart the plans of an old foe that is seeking revenge against him.